This Term

 Geography

-In Geography, the children will be learning the name of different cities, counties and geographical regions which they will need to remember.
-We will be looking at the two places and comparing the different physical and human features.
-The children will be conducting questionnaires for fieldwork and considering why people choose to live in different localities.
+In Geography, the children will be learning the name of different cities, counties and geographical regions which they will need to remember as well as comparing the human and physical features.
+We will be looking at the main types of settlement within the UK and why they change over time.
+The children will also learn about topographical features and how those have changed.

 Computing